jihwan-jeong/xaddpy/README.md

 Eliminating Boolean variables with max or min operations can be easily done by using the previously discussed `min_or_max_var` method.
 You just need to pass the Boolean variable to the method.

+#### Definite Integral

+Given an XADD node and a symbolic variable, you can integrate out the variable from the node.
+See [test_def_int.py](xaddpy/tests/test_def_int.py) which provides examples of this operation.

 ## Citation